IACR/conference-template/README.md

 # Conference Website Template
 This is a freelance project for IACR (International Association for Cryptologic Research).
 If you're trying to install this, please refer to [installation.md](/installation.md).
+Please note that you will need to clone a specific branch (choose the one whose name matches your conference).
+More info in the installation docs.

 Currently live preview at (http://geekscat.com/iacr)